 sure what happened myself.
 Not once did I catch a

-leprechaun pulling a lever or an angel whispering to someone
+leprechaun pulling a lever or an angel dragging someone

-to come help me.
+over to help me.
 Whatever was happening to me was

 being done outside of my awareness.
 All I had to go on was my

 intuition that something special, something highly out of